 Thus, this war is seen as one of the 10 most important wars in the history of the Roman Empire.
 The main reason why it is important is that all power came under one ruler after years of chaos.
 As a result, stability was established and it didn’t take a long time Constantine to prove what a visionary leader he was.

-Emperor Constantine allowed the practice of Christianity in the Roman Empire by the Edict of Milan in 313.
+Constantine the Great allowed the practice of Christianity in the Roman Empire by the Edict of Milan in 313.
 Christians, who faced torture and mistreatment till then, heaved a sigh of relief.
 Constantine himself converted to Christianity from paganism and he continued going beyond the routines of the empire.

 Even though Rome was the core of the Roman Empire, it lost its former importance.
 Everyone around Constantine thought he wanted to settle in Nicomedia (Izmit) when he brought forward the idea to move to the Eastern provinces.
 However, Constantine realized the geographical importance of Byzantium during the Battle of Chyrsopolis against Licinius and he chose Istanbul.

 Istanbul is a peninsula and it provided natural protection against the barbaric attacks, the biggest problem of Rome.
 Istanbul could not be surrounded by any navy before it passed by the Dardanelles from the south and the Bosphorus in Istanbul from the north.
 And, once the walls were built on the Western side, the only part of the city that was open to attack by land, the city became literally impenetrable.

 Thus, Emperor Constantine initiated a vast construction phase in Byzantium.
 Thousands of architects, engineers, and artists were brought to Istanbul.
 Amazing buildings were constructed throughout the city and Hagia Eirene, one of the most important churches of the city, was built during this era.